freezingsaddles/freezing-compose/README.md

 docker-compose ps
 ```

 You should see lots of warnings about undefined configuration variables.
-This meanGood! -- We'll get to that next.
+Good! -- We'll get to that next.

 ### Configure